croaky/blog/articles/fly-io-multi-region-postgres-read-replicas.md

-# Fly.io Multi-Region Postgres Read Replicas
+# Fly.io multi-region Postgres read replicas

 For improved latency,
 you might want to deploy your app to one or more of